Vradek/Getting-and-Cleaning-Data/ReadMe.md

 6. Converts the activity and subject columns into factors
 7. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The end result is shown in the file tidy.txt.# Getting-and-Cleaning-Data
+The end result is shown in the file tidy.txt